Additive structures imply more distances in $\mathbb{F}_q^d$: Introduction

-In this setting, the main question is: \begin{problem} Determine the smallest exponent \(\alpha=\alpha(d,4,s)\) such that for every \((4,s)\)–Salem set \(E\subseteq\F_q^d\) with \(|E|\gg q^{\alpha}\), one has \(|\Delta(E)|\gg q\). \end{problem} Because of this generality, the problem is harder than the classical Erd\H{o}s–Falconer problem, and even formulating a conjecture is subtle: any threshold must be compatible with the known results for arbitrary sets and for those with controlled additive energy.
+Because of this generality, the problem is harder than the classical Erd\H{o}s–Falconer problem, and even formulating a conjecture is subtle: any threshold must be compatible with the known results for arbitrary sets and for those with controlled additive energy.
 Some representative examples appear in Propositions~\ref{prop11}--\ref{prop:mull} in Section \ref{sec2}.